chun-eric/grcrisklab/README.md

 ## Step 3 - Calcuating the Risk

-Since all the data was inputted from step 2, this step is now easy.
+Since all the data was inputted from step 2, this step is simple to calculate.

 Risk is calculated as:
 ```Likelihood```  X  ```Impact```